NangoHQ/nango/README.md

 ## Getting started

-Pizzly needs to be deployed on your servers (or your local machine) to get started with.
-Have a look to the [Wiki](./wiki) to learn more about how to use it or follow this quick guide that gives a great overview:
+Pizzly can be installed anywhere (AWS, Heroku, Platform.sh, etc.).
+Here's a quick guide that gives a great overview:

 1. First, deploy your instance of Pizzly to Heroku using the button below (you can install it anywhere even locally, but for this getting started we gonna use Heroku):